- Customer Service Call: 1-888-835-0881 for 24/7 Live Service

 Selling Your Home - Short Sales

-We specialize in helping property owners earn income from selling their property even if they owe more than the property is worth.
-We currently submit and successfully close multiple short sales with all of the current banks such as Wells Fargo, Chase and Bank of America.
+We specialize in helping property owners keep their home or earn income from selling their property even if they owe more than the property is worth.
+We currently submit and successfully close multiple loan modifications and short sales with all lenders such as Wells Fargo, Chase and Bank of America.
 Your property can currently pre-qualify for our “Cash for Keys” and Short Sale program.
-On either program, you can earn from $10,000.00 - $100,000.00 or more, at closing, depending on the size and condition of your property.
-We can also assist in postponing or canceling a foreclosure auction date scheduled for your property.
+On either program, you can earn from $10,000.00 - $100,000.00 or more, at closing, depending on your mortgage lender, and the size and condition of your property.
+We can also assist in postponing or canceling for Free a foreclosure auction date scheduled for your property.
 Please review a brief short video explanation on why a short sale is always better than having a property be sold in foreclosure auction.

 Below is a summary of the service we offer: